GianlucaGuarini/es6-project-starter-kit/README.md

 > Just use what you really need

-This project __doesn't rely on any building tool__ like gulp, grunt, duo...
+This project __doesn't rely on any build system tool__ like gulp, grunt, duo...
-By using the [make](make) file and customizing the tasks in the [tasks](tasks) folder you should be able to output any javascript project just according to your needs
+By using the [make](make) file and customizing the tasks in the [tasks](tasks) folder you should be able to develop any kind of javascript project just fitting it to your needs

 ## javascript ES6